pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 In statistics, a three sigma distance from the mean value is usually considered a boundary between likely and unlikely.
 Normally distributed random variable falls within 3&sigma; from its mean value with probability 99.7%.
 The probabilities for 1&sigma; and 2&sigma; are 68.2% and 95.4%.
 Physicists usually require the difference to be 5&sigma; to be really sure that they have discovered something new.
-This was the achieved confidence in Higgs boson search.
+That was the achieved confidence in the Higgs boson search.

 In our case we want the opposite -- the result to be close to the mean value.
 The first three hash functions, as we see, perform very badly, the `Long` one being the absolute negative champion.
 No wonder the program ran so slowly.